 It does take a bit of work to set up, and requires that you have access to your domain DNS.
-If you’d rather not do this yourself, I do offer the setup as a paid service.
-If you have an hour or two to spare and prefer to DIY, read on and I’ll break down and walk through each step in detail.
+If you have an hour or two to spare, read on and I’ll break down and walk through each step in detail.

 Ready to get started?

 If you already have a Gmail account you want to use, great!
 Otherwise, go to https://accounts.google.com/SignUp to create a new one.